List of pharaohs deified during lifetime: Pharaonic era cult comparison

 However, as summarized in the table, a key difference between the cult of Amenhotep III and the Tutankhamun and Ramesses II cults is that Amenhotep III strictly substantiated his cult on political leadership as opposed to military performance.

+Pharaohs Ramesses II and Tutankhamun are the only pharaohs defied during their lifetime associated with the same deity, Amun.
+However, the deification of Ramesses II did incorporation an equation of himself as Amun, unlike in Tutankhamun's deification, but rather Ramesses II identified himself as a distinct person in Amun's likeness.
+Ramesses II is also the only pharaoh of nonroyal birth to be deified during their lifetime.
+Meanwhile, Tutankhamun was the last pharaoh of royal birth prior to this, and was the last pharaoh of royal birth to be deified during their lifetime until the Ptolemaic dynasty.

-Also, the deification of Ramesses II did not equate himself with Amun, unlike in Tutankhamun's deification, but rather identified Ramesses II as a distinct person in Amun's likeness.
-Another point to note is that only Senusret III's and Tutankhamun's cults have no evidence of co-deification of their respective spouses, while Amenhotep III's cult, Ramesses II's, and the Ptolemaic cults did.
+Senusret III is the only of these pharaohs to be associated with a deity of a gender nonidentical to his own.
+The warrior goddess Sekhmet, is known to have masculine qualities.
+Senusret III's association with Sekhmet may represent his gender fluidity.
+It is also noteworthy that only Senusret III's cult and Tutankhamun's cult have no evidence of co-deification of their respective spouses, while Amenhotep III's cult, Ramesses II's, and the Ptolemaic cults did.